hudaAlamri/DSTC7-Audio-Visual-Scene-Aware-Dialog-AVSD-Challenge/README.md

 ## News:

 ### - Data use policy
-      1. Registrant will submit system reulsts and system description papers:
+      1. Registrant will submit system results and system description papers:
          Publish results anywhere as DSTC7 participants
       2. Registrant will not submit results or system description papers:
          Please Wait using the data until the data will be publicly available
       3. Others:
-         Currentnly, you cannot access the data.
+         Currently, you cannot access the data.
          Please wait until the data will be open.

 ### - Official data set is released